Web Resources

 Background

-This objective would be achieved by a combination of approaches (including emission regulations for new diesel engines and low sulfur fuel program).
-An important part of the Diesel Risk Reduction Plan are measures for various categories of in-use on- and off-road diesel engines, which are generally based on the following types of controls:
+This objective was to be achieved by a combination of approaches—including emission regulations for new diesel engines and a low sulfur fuel program.
+Important to the program were measures for various categories of in-use on- and off-road diesel engines, generally based on three types of controls:

-Once the Diesel Risk Reduction Plan was adopted, the ARB started developing PM emission regulations for a number of categories of in-use diesel vehicles and equipment.
-The regulations have mandatory character, requiring diesel engine operators to apply certain control measures, but in most cases include flexibilities to allow a choice of approach (the ARB regulations should not be confused with the rules by South Coast Air Quality Management District—adopted in 2000 and later invalidated by US Supreme Court—which attempted to ban the purchase of diesel vehicles, regardless of their PM emission level).
+Once the Diesel Risk Reduction Plan was adopted, CARB started developing PM emission regulations for a number of categories of in-use diesel vehicles and equipment.
+The regulations required diesel engine operators to apply certain control measures, but in most cases included flexibilities to allow a choice of approach.
+The general objective of the regulations was to reduce PM emissions from diesel engines to levels of below 0.01 g/bhp-hr, equivalent to the 2007 PM emission standard for new heavy-duty onroad engines.

 Control Equipment Verification Program